1devcarlos/foodExplorer-backend/README.md

 This project is under the license [MIT](./LICENSE).

-Made with ❤️ by Êxodo Gurgel 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/exodo-gurgel/)
+Made with ❤️ by Carlos Gomes 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/devshinsei/)